API Protection Policies

 GraphQL Attacks

-GraphQL Attacks occur when requests violate GraphQL schema rules, such as using unknown fields, incorrect data types, or failing required constraints.
-For GraphQL attacks, you can configure certain parameters.
-Navigate to Protection → Policies → API Protection tab and click GraphQL Attacks.
-Next, click the three dots to view or edit the configuration as shown below.
+GraphQL Attacks occur when requests violate GraphQL schema rules, such as using unknown fields, using incorrect data types, or failing to meet required constraints.

 JWT Violation